jakelheknight/google-maps-limited/README.md

   }],
 icon: DEFAULT_ICON, // We set one but if you dont like it change it.
 selectedIcon: DEFAULT_SELECTED_ICON, // We set one but if you dont like it change it.
-selectedMarkerId: INDEX_OF_SELECTED_ICON // We set this to change selected icon exturnally.
+selectedMarkerId: INDEX_OF_SELECTED_ICON // We set this to change selected icon externally.
 Setter so must be assigned to work properly.
 // Fires 'map-pin-selected' event when selected Marker is changed.
 ```